 From 2015 to 2017, Pastor Jon was the student ministry director at Princeton University for Christian Union.
 Before that, he was high school and college pastor at College Church in Wheaton for six years.
 From 2005 to 2009, he was in residency training at Holy Trinity Church in Chicago, where he became assistant pastor.

-Jon is married to Jeanne, and they have three daughters, Adelyn, Averie, and Emilie.
+Jon is married to Jeanne, and they have four daughters, Adelyn, Averie, Emilie, and Lucy.

 Ron Walkup, Ruling Elder and Clerk